 Or maybe the revolution is a lot further away than we’d like—if it’s coming at all.

 The “demographics is destiny” argument is often used to argue that change is inevitable because the views of the younger generation are simply different from those of the earlier ones.
 But unless you’re Thanos, you can’t just overturn 300 years of social and economic engineering with a click of your fingers.
 The Industrial Revolution left a large imprint on our society, and on the role of men.
 Men continue to occupy a rigid role in the family, and our workplaces still reinforce that role.
 Our dads remain tightly tethered to their jobs and the pressure to earn, as well as the identity a career so often gives them.
 They struggle to break free as a result.
 In fact, the way we work, and the way we structure our time, still has a lot in common with the way things were done in earlier times, despite the fact we’re two decades into the twenty-first century.

-This is an edited extract from Man Raises Boy by Rob Sturrock, published by Allen & Unwin, out now.
+This is an edited extract from Man Raises Boy by Rob Sturrock, published by Allen & Unwin.

 How helpful was this article?

 Click on a star to rate it!

 Be the first to rate this post!